 Huntsville: The assembly is now meeting in the lower level in their new hall at 65 West Rd in Huntsville, ON.
 The first meeting was held Sunday, August 5.
 The hall phone number is unchanged at 705 789-3767.

-Sarnia: The assembly was very thankful to have Brian Crawford and David Alves join them in a tent series August 5-29.
+Sarnia: The assembly was very thankful for a tent series August 5-29.
 The meetings were marked by excellent attendance and three souls professed faith in Christ during this time of preaching the gospel.

 Prince Edward Island